nihal-ranchod/COMS4032A---Application-of-Algorithms-Assignments/Assignment 3/part_A_1_experimental_design.md

 2. **Implementation of Operations**:
    - The operations are encapsulated in a class called `DisjointSet`, which includes:
-     - **Make-Set**: Initializes a single set for each element.
+     - **MAKE_SET**: Initializes a single set for each element.
-     - **Find-Set**: Returns the representative of the set that contains a specified element.
+     - **FIND_SET**: Returns the representative of the set that contains a specified element.
-     - **Union**: Merges two sets based on their sizes using the weighted-union heuristic to ensure efficient operations.
+     - **UNION**: Merges two sets based on their sizes using the weighted-union heuristic to ensure efficient operations.

 ### Weighted-Union Heuristic